platformsh/platformsh-docs/toolstack/php/drupal/003-migrating-an-existing-site.rst

 If you want to migrate your existing site into Platform, you have 3 things you need to import: *code base*, *database* and *files*.

-.. note:: This documentation supposes you're use to work with a terminal.
+.. note:: This documentation supposes you're used to work with a terminal.

 Import your code base
 ^^^^^^^^^^^^^^^^^^^^^